genesiscommunitysuccess/custom-elements-lsp/README.md

 3. Configure a npm command to generate all of the custom element manifest for your local source files and the globs of any dependencies to use too. `"lsp:analyse": "customelements-analyse --watch --src='web/src/**/*.{js,ts}' --lib='node_modules/**/custom-elements.json'",`
 <!-- TODO: need much better explanation of this command -->
 4. Run `npm run lsp:analyse` to generate the manifest `ce.json` (you might want to add this to your `.gitignore`).
+5. Run `npx tsc` in the root of the project to compile the plugin code.
+(This will be done automatically in a future release!)
-5. Any IDE specific configuration...
+6. Any IDE specific configuration...

 ### VSCode